Next.js + Capacitor walkthrough

 Configure the plugin

-Add the Updater config to capacitor.config.ts using the values returned by otakit register:
+Add the OtaKit config to capacitor.config.ts using the appId from the dashboard:

 // capacitor.config.ts